Jabberwocky238/useful-scripts/README.md

 # useful-scripts
-some useful scripts to setup certain services in linux, including minecraft(mcs)
+some useful scripts to setup certain services in linux

+# including
++ minecraft(mcs)